Mosaicing of MRO CTX images

 You'll be most interested in the topics under the Advanced section (Image registration, etc.) as well as the Demonstrations of ISIS3 Interactive Tools at the bottom of the page which has links to qnet and jigsaw discussions.

 Please let us know if running jigsaw the way I described has helped.

-#4 Updated by Alexander Yadykin 10 months ago
+#4 Updated by Alexander Yadykin about 1 year ago

 - File residuals.jpg View added

 - File qnet.jpg View added

 Of cause, I used qnet for fixing invalid points.